9242

 For businesses relying on local customers, geo-specific keywords improve discoverability.

-These keywords focus on a specific subset within a larger market, making it easier to rank and attract the right audience.
+These keywords focus on a specific subset within a larger market, making it easier to rank in a competitive niche and attract the right audience.

 Examples: